Egyptian Arabic FAQ — Ten Interesting Facts and Figures

 • Etymology (what words are made of): In Arabic, every word is based on a three-letter root of a general concept.
 Other words are built out of that root using different structures and fillers, but never changing the order of the root.
 For example the root for “love” is H-b-b (a double “b).
 From this, Hubb means “love” as a noun, maHboub means “beloved”, Habiib is a common name, and baHibbu means “I love it/him”.

 • Verb conjugation: Egyptian Arabic verbs are conjugated by person (first, second, third), plurality (singular/plural), and gender in some cases (not first person, but yes second or third, and continuous).
-The present continuous is popular in spoken Arabic, and is used like an adjective, a bit like “I’m wanting to do this”.
+The present continuous is popular in spoken Arabic, and is used as an adjective, a bit like “I’m wanting to do this”.

 • Pronouns: Subject pronouns are used when you use the continuous tense in Arabic (e.g. ana 3ayiiz aakul Haagah, “3ayiiz” is the present continuous for “to want”).
 They’re less frequently used in standard conjugations as the subject is implied by the conjugation (e.g. you don’t need to say ana baHibbak; baHibbak is enough), other than for emphasis or clarity.